 Mesothelioma Palliative Care Guide

-Palliative care improves quality of life for mesothelioma patients.
+Palliative care improves quality of life for people with mesothelioma.
 Learn about symptom management, hospice eligibility, and support options.

 Key Facts